aygaoua/playground-efxxughs/statement.md

 #include <stdio.h>

 int main() {
-	printf("VIVA KHAWA!");//you can write eny thing to send it to the stdout (standart output (the 1 on the file descreptor table)) .
+	printf("VIVA KHAWA!");//you can write eny thing to send it to the stdout (standart output (the 1 on the global file table)) .
 }

 ```